Trees are an important part of our environment in both town and country. They have

 If you are proposing to fell a number of trees, a felling licence from the Forestry

-Further details on protected trees are given in the supplementary guidance documents:
+Information on protected trees, common tree problems, and trees on development sites is given in the following guidance documents:

 - You and Your Trees SPG